 Collections.
 Each retail electric provider in CenterPoint Houston's service territory will include the applicable transition charges in its bill to retail electric customers.
 The servicer or its agent will bill each retail electric provider for the applicable transition charges attributable to the retail electric provider's retail electric customers at least monthly.
-Pursuant to the financing order, each retail electric provider must remit to the servicer the amount of applicable transition charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric providers from such retail electric customers.
+Pursuant to the applicable financing order, each retail electric provider must remit to the servicer the amount of applicable transition charges attributable to its retail electric customers (less an allowance for charge-offs of delinquent customer accounts) within 35 days of the servicer's bill for such charges regardless of whether payments have been received by the retail electric providers from such retail electric customers.
 In addition, in the event a retail electric provider fails to pay the servicer in full within 35 days of the date the applicable transition charges are billed to such retail electric provider, the servicer will assess a late-payment penalty against the retail electric provider in the amount of five percent of the outstanding balance of such transition charges payable by the retail electric provider.
 All late-payment penalties will be remitted to the collection account to be applied against transition charge obligations.
 A grace period of 10 days from the 35th day after the payment due date will be allowed before the retail electric provider is considered to be in default.
-If there is a shortfall in a retail electric provider's payment of an amount billed, the amount paid shall first be allocated ratably among the transition charges relating to the transition bonds and other fees and charges (including transition charges relating to other transition bonds, delivery charges, nuclear decommissioning charges and other fees and charges) other than late fees, and second, any remaining portion of the payment shall be attributed to late fees owed to CenterPoint Houston or any successor.
+If there is a shortfall in a retail electric provider's payment of an amount billed, the amount paid shall first be allocated ratably among the transition charges relating to the transition bonds and other fees and charges (including transition charges relating to other transition bonds, delivery charges, nuclear decommissioning charges and other fees and charges) other than late fees, and second, any remaining portion of the payment shall be attributed to late fees.

 Remittances to the Trustee.
-The servicer will collect and remit to the trustee, on a daily basis, transition charges plus any accrued interest thereon from the date such transition charges were actually received.
-The servicer will be required to pay transition charges to the trustee on or before the second business day after the servicer receives those transition charge collections.
+The servicer will make periodic payments of related transition charge collections to the trustee for deposit in the collection account for the applicable series of transition bonds.
+The servicer will remit collected transition charges plus any accrued interest thereon from the date such transition charges were actually received to the trustee on a daily basis.
+The servicer will be required to pay related transition charges to the trustee on or before the second business day after the servicer receives those transition charge collections.